Ear Eczema: Symptoms, Causes, Prevention, & Treatment Options

 - Contact Dermatitis

 Contact dermatitis or contact eczema develops when your skin comes in contact with a substance that prompts an allergic reaction from the immune system.
-Irritants like friction, occlusion, detergents, nickel, fragrance mix, chromium, shampoos, jewelry, hearing aids, and formaldehyde can cause contact dermatitis.
+Irritants like friction, occlusion, detergents, nickel, fragrance mix, chromium, shampoos, jewelry, hearing aids, and formaldehydei XA flavorless, strong gaseous substance frequently used to disinfect surfaces, preserve lab samples and corpses, and protect tissues. can cause contact dermatitis.
 Poison ivy is considered the most common cause of allergic contact dermatitis in the United States (2).

 - Atopic Eczema

 People with atopic eczema have sensitive skin.
 A flare-up of this type of eczema causes dry and itchy skin.
-Environmental factors, genetics, and food hypersensitivity may be the cause of atopic eczema (3).
+Environmental factors, genetics, and food hypersensitivityi XA severe immune system reaction that usually occurs soon after consuming a particular food that contains an allergen. may be the cause of atopic eczema (3).
 It most commonly occurs behind the ear or the area of the ear that meets the face.

 - Seborrheic Dermatitis